ibm-cloud-docs/cloud-object-storage/tutorials/caching-performance.md

 The resiliency and availability of {{site.data.keyword.cos_full}} is well documented, so wouldn't it be great if you could increase the performance of your website's static assets by moving them closer to your customers, clients, or end-users?
 {: shortdesc}

-In this overview, you will find step-by-step general instructions on how to integrate a {{site.data.keyword.cos_short}} instance with a static web site, serving up the static contents via [Cloudflare](https://www.cloudflare.com){: external}.
-Of course, throughout the process, there will be numerous options beyond that which is covered, but can be explored at your convenience right [here](https://www.ibm.com/cloud/cloudflare){: external}.
+In this overview, you will find step-by-step general instructions on how to integrate a {{site.data.keyword.cos_short}} instance with a static web site, serving up the static contents via [Cloudflare](https://www.cloudflare.com){: external} as a Content Distribution Netork (CDN).
+Of course, throughout the process, there will be numerous options beyond that which can be covered, but can be explored at your convenience right [here](https://www.ibm.com/cloud/cloudflare){: external}.

 At each step of your own process of integrating Cloud Internet Services, such as DNS or caching, you will want to investigate how all of the options work with your specific situation.
 And as with every learning process, mistakes are opportunities to learn.
 However, a mistake in a configuration can also render a resource, asset, or even whole collections inaccessible and offline.